-While bears are accustomed to eating their normal diet consisting of fish, bugs, berries, roots and grasses, they may wander into your campsite because they smell something palatable.
-This is why it’s essential to stow all food in a campsite bear box.
+While bears are accustomed to eating their normal diet consisting of fish, bugs, berries, roots and grasses, they may wander into your campsite because they smell something intriguingly delicious.

-Other items you’ll want to place in bear proof lockers are:
+Items you should place in campsite bear boxes or bear proof lockers are:

 - Trash and recyclable containers, bottles and cans

 - Toiletries such as soaps, shampoo, toothpaste, sunscreen, first-aid kits, baby wipes, lotion, hairspray.
 Scented AND unscented health and beauty supplies

 - Scented tissue, air fresheners, candles, insect repellent, cleaning products

 - Pet foods and bowls, leashes and pet toys.